The Common Reader is published by Washington University in St. Louis online monthly.

 Fulton worked as an education and features reporter at The Salt Lake Tribune, covering arts and education for Utah’s major daily newspaper.
 Before that he worked as editor of Salt Lake City Weekly, Utah’s alternative newsweekly, leading an award-winning team of staff writers and section editors.
-A Salt Lake City native, his work has been published in New York’s Newsday, and garnered national awards, including Best of the West and Top of the Rockies.
+Fulton’s work has been published in New York’s Newsday, and garnered regional awards, including Best of the West and Top of the Rockies.

 Clarissa Rile Hayward, Professor of Political Science at Washington University in St. Louis.
 Hayward is a political theorist focussing on questions central to political life.
 She earned her Ph.D. from Yale University, and her latest book is How Americans Make Race: Stories, Institutions, Spaces (Cambridge University Press, 2013).

 Kelsey Klotz is a Postdoctoral Fellow with the Fox Center for Humanistic Inquiry at Emory University.
 She has a Ph.D. in musicology from Washington University in St. Louis.
 Her research focuses on the cultural construction of cool jazz around narratives of white privilege and emphasizes the lived experiences and sounds produced by Black and White musicians.

 Edward McPherson, Assistant Professor of English at Washington University in St. Louis, is author of two nonfiction books Buster Keaton: Tempest in a Flat Hat (Faber & Faber) and The Backwash Squeeze and Other Improbable Feats (HarperCollins).
 He has written for The New York Times Magazine, Salon, The Paris Review, Tin House, The American Scholar, The Gettysburg Review, The New York Observer, I.D., Esopus, Epoch, and Talk, among others.